OHSAS 18001 – Occupational Health and Safety

 What is the cost of assessment to OHSAS 18001?

 With Health and Safety impacting on different types and sizes of organisations quite differently, it is difficult to produce a meaningful price list that is readily understood.
-We have produced an outline guidance price list to give you some idea of assessment fees.
-If you would like a copy, please get in touch.
+If you would like guidance prices, please get in touch.
 For specific costings, we ask you to complete a short on-line questionnaire telling us about your organisation.
 From that we provide you with a fixed, written quotation.
 If you prefer, we will happily complete one for you over the telephone – just call us on 0161 865 3699

 Joint OHSAS 18001, ISO 9001 and ISO 14001 systems

 There are several common elements between these three systems, such as management review, document control, corrective action and the requirement for trained personnel.
 These can be integrated into a single, joint system or a combination of any of the above.
 Audit of joint systems is available and may be the best method for some companies.